KevGildea/KevGildea.github.io/_pages/teaching.md

 ---

 I have been the TA for a 4th year mechanical engineering module for the past 4 years (<a href="https://www.tcd.ie/Engineering/assets/module-descriptors/ss/MEU44B17.pdf" target="_blank">MEU44B17</a>).
-This module on the Dynamics of Multibody systems addresses kinematics and dynamics and is focused on applications in biomechanics.
-It reviews the fundamental matrix algebra required for kinematics and dynamics analysis and computations, introduces three-dimensional kinematics and dynamics, and covers the theory and procedures for modelling systems of rigid bodies connected by kinematic joints.
-Applications to human body modeling for gait and impact analysis, vehicle dynamics and robotics are considered.
+The subject matter relates to the the kinematics and dynamics of multibody systems (systems of rigid bodies connected by kinematic joints).
+It reviews fundamental linear algebra methods, and introduces students to the 3D rotation group or the special orthogonal group in three dimensions (SO(3)) for three-dimensional kinematics and dynamics operations.
+The module aims to equip students with theoretical and practical knowledge for computational modelling of multibody systems.
+Applications include human body modeling for gait and impact analysis, and robotics.

 **LO1.** Use vector and tensor algebra to describe three dimensional kinematics/dynamics.